-\begin{asparaitem} \item \textbf{Heterogeneity of closure:} We find the closure fractions of wedges vary greatly depending on the wedge type.
-In-wedges ((iii) in~\Fig{dwedge}) usually dominate the graph but are rarely closed.
-In many cases, \emph{all other} wedge types close frequently. \item \textbf{Reciprocity induces closure:} For almost every graph we analyze, the presence of a reciprocal edge in a wedge greatly increases the chance of closure.
-In other words, wedges with reciprocal edges participate in triangles more frequently than (uniform) random wedges. \item \textbf{The power of transitivity:} Loops and path-recip triangles ((b) and (d) in~\Fig{dtri}) are very infrequent.
-These triangles contain a transitive wedge that is not reciprocated, and the fact that they are so rare suggest the power of transitivity in the underlying dynamics.
-This appears to validate the importance of transitivity, as posited by Holland and Leinhardt~\cite{HoLe70} in the social science community (Recent results of Leskovec et al.~\cite{LeHuKl1} in signed networks make comparable observations).
-These observations also underscore the importance of reciprocity, since this distinguishes triangles without transitivity from those that have it. \item \textbf{The non-randomness of direction:} We define a simple random model of direction in an underlying undirected graph and compute directed closure values for this model.
-The predictions from this are significantly different from the actual data, showing that our findings indicate a deep directed structure in real-world networks. \end{asparaitem}
+We generalize the classic notion of \emph{transitivity} (pg.
+243 of~\cite{WaFa94}), also called the global clustering coefficient, to directed graphs.
+We say a wedge is \emph{closed} if it participates in a triangle.
+As described formally in \Sec{dir}, considering all possible directed wedge and triangle combinations yields a set of 15 directed closure values that provide a triadic summary of a directed graph.
+We perform experiments on a set of publicly available datasets and present the directed closure information in a succinct form that allows for a comparison of different graphs.
+This leads to a series of observations. \begin{asparaitem} \item \textbf{Heterogeneity of closure:} We find the closure fractions of wedges vary greatly depending on the wedge type. ``In'' wedges are typically the most numerous but are rarely closed.
+On the other hand, \emph{all other} wedge types are much less numerous but are closed at a higher rate. \item \textbf{Reciprocity inducing closure:} For every graph we analyze, the presence of a reciprocal edge in a wedge greatly increases the probability of closure.
+In other words, wedges with reciprocal edges participate in triangles more frequently than wedges without any reciprocity. \item \textbf{Transitivity correlates with reciprocity:} Certain triangles are infrequent, specifically \ttrans and \tmidrecip triangles.
+The fact that cycles without reciprocal edges are so rare suggests that transitivity and reciprocity go hand in hand.
+This appears to validate the importance of transitivity, as posited by Holland and Leinhardt~\cite{HoLe70} in the social science community. \item \textbf{Directed closures not explained by degree structure:} It has been observed that many network patterns can be explained by the degree structure.
+Configuration models involving reciprocity were introduced by Garlaschelli and Loffredo~\cite{GaLo06} and also studied in \cite{DuKo+12}.
+These models have been observed to give better predictions of triadic structure~\cite{SqGa12,FaSqGa13}.
+However, we mathematically and empirically verify that these models do not explain the directed closure patterns of real networks. \end{asparaitem}

-What is the significance of these results?
-First, we feel that these observations show the importance of direction and reciprocity, which we believe is not emphasized enough in analyses of social networks.
-Designing meaningful measures related to directed triangles and interpretable presentations is an important step in understanding digraphs.
-We also need efficient algorithms to compute such measures.
-We hope that this work is a step in this process.
-The wealth of information that is obtained by looking at directed closure values (at least in the authors' opinion) shows the importance of the directed closure values.